 Open and closed captioning

 - Open captioning is the typical method where a caption unit, situated next to or above the stage, or an LED screen at the side of the stage, can be watched simultaneously with the performance, so audience members can follow what is being said and by whom.
-The captions roll in time with the performance and are prepared and outputted by a Stagetext-trained operator who is familiar with the show.
+The captions roll in time with the performance and can be prepared and outputted by a trained operator or captioner who is familiar with the show.

 - Screens may work better for more static performances, whereas the use of tablets may allow the audience to focus on more lively performances.